Chunseong: Death

-In 1977, he died in Mangwolsa, in Uijongbu.
-He was 86 years old.

-At his funeral, he did not have a coffin.
-Instead, his corpse was covered with a straw mat.
-His funeral was short, with a short funeral march, during which the monks sang the song, "Grief of a drifter".
-His ashes are enshrined at the Bongkuk Temple, which is located in Seongnam.
+Chunseong died on August 22, 1977 in Mangwolsa, Uijongbu, at the age of 86.
+He did not have a coffin, preferring his corpse be covered with a straw mat.
+His funeral was short, with the monks singing "Grief of a Drifter" during the short funeral march.
+His ashes are enshrined at the Bongkuk Temple in Seongnam.

-Long after his death, Chunseong's name was a social taboo for South Korea because of his controversial words and actions along with the social influence of Confucianism.
-That taboo eased in the 1990s, but in 2002, Doal Kim Yong-ok used one of his anecdotes for a program on EBS.
-In 2004, South Korean broadcasting programs began to report more of his words and actions.
+Long after his death Chunseong's name was a social taboo in South Korea because his controversial words and actions were contrary to the social influence of Confucianism.
+That taboo eased in the 1990s, and in 2002 Doal Kim Yong-ok used one of his anecdotes for a program on EBS.
+By 2004 South Korean broadcasting programs were beginning to report more of his words and actions.